abelshinabery/jotted-blog/_posts/2018-11-07-What-is-design?.md

 title: What is design?
 ---

 I suppose a better question is really: What does design mean to you?
 Design is so individual that trying to come up with an end-all-be-all explanation will always fall short of the truth because I’m not honestly sure if there is one.
 We can, however, speculate.
 What we do know is that design is a process.
 It has steps to take in order to be completed and has a goal in mind for the end user.

 Uncle Google gives us this response when we ask this philosophical question:
-1. <span>a plan or drawing produced to show the look and function or workings of a building, garment, or other object before it is built or made</span>
+1. a plan or drawing produced to show the look and function or workings of a building, garment, or other object before it is built or made
-2. <span>purpose, planning, or intention that exists or is thought to exist behind an action, fact, or material object</span>
+2. purpose, planning, or intention that exists or is thought to exist behind an action, fact, or material object

 The first definition could be read as a blueprint for something yet to be created.
 You could think of a construction plan for a building, or a wireframe for a website (the drawn skeleton of how a website may look in the early designing stage), as manifestations of this idea.
 This is purely cosmetic and, in most cases, produces a beautiful outcome if done correctly.
 This definition also implies that design is applicable to every single industry that needs an “object” to be built or made.
 I like to translate this to “anything that can be created and takes up physical space”.